08 Apr What to Bring Your Host Family: 12+ Gift Ideas

 What kind of gifts should you pack to give to a homestay host family?

 If you’ve read our post, What Sucks About Home-stays And Why You Should Do Them Anyway, you know we’re big fans of getting an authentic, local experience by staying with a host family during your travels.
-You might have the opportunity to stay with a local family through a study abroad program, language school, international volunteer program, Work Away/WWOOF experience, or cultural exchange.
+You might have the opportunity to stay with a local family through a study abroad program, language school, international volunteer program, Work Away/WWOOF experience, or foreign exchange.
 Independent travelers may arrange their own homestay experience through networks like:

 - Homestay International